 This procedure is designed to set an aid-to-navigation light to turn on and off corresponding to a desired ambient light level.
 The procedure assumes that the light sensitive device used to turn on and off the AtoN light, called the daylight switch, is adjustable.
 The procedure contains two parts; the first part describes the construction of a light source simulator used for the calibration.
 The second part describes the actual procedure.

 Because of the difference in spectral characteristics between artificial light and sunlight, it is difficult to devise effective workshop methods of setting up daylight switches using artificial light.
-Standards such as D65, D55 and D75 simulate daylight at different times of the day but are expensive.
+Standards such as D65, D55 and D75 (CIE) simulate daylight at different times of the day but are expensive.

 The spectral characteristics of the light meter used for the measurement is also important.